leejo/oauth2_and_mojolicious/presentation.md

 * No persistence
 * No multi-proc
 * But great for prototyping / emulation
-* And we can use JWTs to get persistence / multi-proc
+* JWTs to get persistence / multi-proc

 ---
 ### In reality you must add some methods